equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 ```

 Tell me from looking at this code what data will be saved?

 Well obviously it's a `Book` model so it will be some data related to
 book right ?

-But a `book` may mean different things in different applications.
+But a `book` may mean different things in different applications:

 * are we saving comprehensive book details (like in library)?
 * are we saving some book price ? (like in book store?)